Team-BHP > Shifting gears

 My logical and educated guess in this whole GenAI and software engineers loosing job.

-(no complete replacement is simply not possible even with ASI forget AGI we need some people to overlook/use AI and to maintain existing code infrastructure)
+Firstly, let’s talk about what it takes to replace most of software engineers i.e. 60-70% with AI (no complete replacement is simply not possible even with ASI forget AGI we need some people to overlook/use AI and to maintain existing code infrastructure).

-Secondly we need AI to no just spit code out instantly we need it to architect the software first and then logically think further steps to take like which platform to use what programming paradigm and weather to containarize it or not etc. which is again being solved by another LLM o1 by OpenAI but the issue is it’s context window is 128k as of now which is a limiting factor.
+Secondly we need AI to not just spit code out instantly, but to architect the software first and then, logically think further steps to take like which platform to use, what programming paradigm and whether to containarize it or not etc. which is again being solved by another LLM o1 by OpenAI but the issue is it’s context window is 128k as of now which is a limiting factor.

 Is the golden era of the software engineer over?-a8ab4c3c45964af6b0502c7de45cb143.jpeg